exabrial/mockito-object-injection/README.md

  }
 ```

 * Testing a "unit" of code is a unit test.
 In Java, typically a class is the smallest unit of code.
+A static funciton can also be considered a unit of code, but static functions should not be tested using Mock testing for reasons beyond the scope of this document.
+See: http://misko.hevery.com/2008/12/15/static-methods-are-death-to-testability

 ## Example Solution